superMDguy/Variational-Recurrent-Autoencoder-Tensorflow/README.md

         - `elu`: exponential linear unit.
         - `prelu`: parametric linear unit. (default)
         - `None`: linear.
-    - `embeddings_path`: Path to txt file with [pretrained GloVe word embeddings](https://nlp.stanford.edu/projects/glove/).
+    - `embeddings_path`: Path to txt file with [pretrained GloVe word embeddings](https://nlp.stanford.edu/projects/glove/). __Note:__ pretrained weights will be finetuned during training.
 - `train`:
     - `batch_size`
     - `beam_size`: beam size for decoding. __Warning__: beam search is still under implementation. `NotImplementedError` would be raised if `beam_size` is set to be greater than 1.